IHE/ITI.PIXm/input/pagecontent/volume-1.md

 #### 41.6.1 Proxy Model

-The Patient Identifier Cross-reference Manager from PIXm can be grouped with either PIX or PIXV3 Patient Identifier Cross-reference Consumer to proxy the Mobile Patient Identifier Cross-reference Query \[ITI-83\] to the more traditional PIX Query \[ITI-9\] and PIXV3 Query \[ITI-45\] transactions, thus acting as a proxy to the Patient Identifier Cross-reference Manager that wants to enable RESTful query to its data.
+The Patient Identifier Cross-reference Manager from PIXm can be grouped with either PIX or PIXV3 Patient Identifier Cross- reference Consumer to proxy the Mobile Patient Identifier Cross-reference Query \[ITI-83\] to the more traditional PIX Query \[ITI-9\] and PIXV3 Query \[ITI-45\] transactions, thus acting as a proxy to the Patient Identifier Cross-reference Manager that wants to enable RESTful query to its data.

 #### 41.6.2 Manager Grouping

 The PIXm Profile does not define a Patient Identity Feed transaction to the Patient Identifier Cross-reference Manager, but obtaining patient identifiers is enabled using other IHE profiles, e.g.:

   - The Patient Identifier Cross-reference Manager from PIXm can be grouped with a Patient Identity Consumer from the Patient Master Identity Registry (PMIR) Profile in order to receive the Mobile Patient Identity Feed \[ITI-93\] transaction.

   - The Patient Identifier Cross-reference Manager from PIXm can be grouped with either Patient Identifier Cross-reference Manager from PIX or PIXV3 to enable the traditional IHE mechanism to obtain patient demographics for cross-referencing via Patient Identity Feed transactions \[ITI-8\] and/or \[ITI-44\].

 Grouping of the PIXm Manager with these other actors is not required if the implementation is able to obtain patient identity and